aadubey01/Attendance-System-Using-Facial-Recognition/README.md

 This project also cover GUI development with a user friendly interface.
 HOW TO RUN??

-*Clone it on your computer.
 *Make a seperate python virtual environment or use the default one already installed on your computer.
-*Open the directory and search for main.exe click on it and the application will run.
+*Open the directory and search for main.py click on it and the application will run.